ucarbonregistry/Project-574/README.md

 Applied methodologies and standardized baselines Methodology Applied follows UNFCCC CDM
 Methodologies:
 ACM0012 Waste Energy Recovery Version 6.0
+CATEGORY- ACM0012 Large-scale Consolidated Methodology Waste energy recovery Version 06.0

+The consolidated methodology is applicable to project activities implemented in an existing or Greenfield waste energy generation (WEG) facility converting waste energy carried in identified waste energy carrying medium (WECM) stream(s) into useful energy (i.e. power, mechanical or thermal) consumed in an existing or Greenfield recipient facility(ies) and/or supplied to the grid in the case of electricity generation.
+The WEG facility may be one of the recipient facilities.
 UCR Protocol Standard Baseline

 Sectoral scopes